hoekit/becoming-a-cloud-data-engineer/projects/kafka-3-java-producer-20220423/README.md

 - A better way to structure this is to place the Producer app in a sub-directory but let's fix that another way.

+- The `schema-registry` service can be excluded without problems
+    - The docker image for the `schema-registry` service is a whopping 1.81GB
 ..

 __ Notes